 Perhaps you’ve dealt with the same situation repeatedly and you’re at a loss.
-You may be tempted to yell when you’re in situations like these.
+You may be tempted to yell at your children when you’re in situations like these.

-Parents who yell may use this strategy because they want to control or frighten their children into submission or obedience.
+Parents who yell may use this child guidance strategy because they want to control or frighten their children into submission or obedience.

-Yelling at our children has many repercussions.
+Yelling at your children has many repercussions.
 Here are a few that are most concerning:

 There is no doubt that yelling will impact your relationship with your child.
 Yelling is meant to frighten and intimidate.
 Yelling at your kids can cause them to have fear or resentment towards you.
 No one wants to be in a relationship that’s based on fear and intimidation.

 2- Yelling at your child hurts their self-esteem.